 What is a ZIP Bomb

 The core is often a text file because such files are easiest to compress to 1/K+ times of their original size.
-In an example, compression of some 4.5 petabytes (each letter being a byte) can lead to a ZIP file just 42 kb – for transmission over the Internet.
+For example, compression of some 4.5 petabytes (each letter being a byte) can lead to a ZIP file just 42 kb – for transmission over the Internet.
 This example is known as the 42.zip bomb.
-Even if you employed (notice the past tense and see next paragraph) a good anti malware, it would get engaged in an infinite loop for scanning the contents of such ZIP bomb.
-And if you decide to extract them as such (giving up on scanning), where would your hard disk get the space required to store the contents of multi-compressed file?
-This results into hard disk crash and eventually, into system or server crash.
+Even if you employed (notice the past tense and see next paragraph) a good anti-malware, it would get engaged in an infinite loop for scanning the contents of such ZIP bomb.
+And if you decide to extract them as such (giving up on scanning), where would your hard disk get the space required to store the contents of the multi-compressed file?
+This results in a hard disk crash and eventually, into system or server crash.

 One method I found that these anti-malware use to identify and stop Internet Explosives is as follows: